 Sonidos de la Tierra

-- In 2012, they launched a new program: The H20 Orchestra, with instruments made of bottles, hoses, pipes and funnels, to promote the importance of water.
+- In 2012, Sonidos launched a new program, the H20 Orchestra, with instruments made of bottles, hoses, pipes, and funnels, to educate about the importance of water.

 - In October 2013, Sonidos broke the Guinness World Record for the largest harp ensemble, with a performance by 420 Paraguayan harpists that more than doubled the previous record.